Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dancing

 The Greeks have a traditional event called panegyris.
-According to Buettner, they dance all night long, doing a lot of fun activities together.
+According to Buettner, they dance all night long, doing a lot of exciting activities together.
 In fact, an hour of dancing burns the same amount of calories as an hour of jogging.
 According to Harvard Health, dancing can significantly reduce the risk of heart disease.

 Dancing has health benefits comparable to jogging.
 Photo: Insider